Aortic aneurysm - Marfan

 Monitor for scoliosis, especially during the teenage years.

 Medicine to slow the heart rate and lower blood pressure may help prevent stress on the aorta.
-To avoid injuring the aorta, people with the condition should avoid participating in contact sports.
+To avoid injuring the aorta, people with the condition may have to modify their activities.
 Some people may need surgery to replace the aortic root and valve.

 National Marfan Foundation --